Twitter puts warning label on a Trump tweet on mail-in ballots, despite experts backing up Trump's concerns

 "Wow," wrote Michael James Coudrey, the CEO of Yuko Social, a social media engine for politicians and organizations.
 "Look what Twitter is doing to the President of the United States [sic] tweets.
 They are attaching a link then saying according to CNN and Washington Post, what he is saying is unsubstantiated.
 This is insane."

-On Tuesday, Trump wrote: There is NO WAY (ZERO!) that Mail-In Ballots will be anything less than substantially fraudulent.
+Earlier Tuesday, Trump wrote: There is NO WAY (ZERO!) that Mail-In Ballots will be anything less than substantially fraudulent.
 Mail boxes will be robbed, ballots will be forged & even illegally printed out & fraudulently signed.
 The Governor of California is sending Ballots to millions of people, anyone living in the state, no matter who they are or how they got there, will get one.
 That will be followed up with professionals telling all of these people, many of whom have never even thought of voting before, how, and for whom, to vote.
 This will be a Rigged Election.
 No way!!

 TRUMP CAMP FIRES BACK AFTER TWITTER LABELS ITS VIDEO 'MANIPULATED MEDIA'

-Clicking that link brings readers to a paragraph reading: "On Tuesday, President Trump made a series of claims about potential voter fraud after California Governor Gavin Newsom announced an effort to expand mail-in voting in California during the COVID-19 pandemic.
+Clicking that label brings readers to a paragraph reading: "On Tuesday, President Trump made a series of claims about potential voter fraud after California Governor Gavin Newsom announced an effort to expand mail-in voting in California during the COVID-19 pandemic.
 These claims are unsubstantiated, according to CNN, Washington Post and others.
 Experts say mail-in ballots are very rarely linked to voter fraud."

 Twitter went on to note in a "What to Know" section that "fact-checkers say there is no evidence that mail-in ballots are linked to voter fraud" and that "Trump falsely claimed that California will send mail-in ballots to 'anyone living in the state, no matter who they are or how they got there.'
 In fact, only registered voters will receive ballots."